09511 - Marketing

 Assessment methods

 Though not compulsory, class attendance and participation in team-work assignments is strongly encouraged.
-Team-work assignments consist of:

-Course evaluation will be different depending on the participation in team-work assignment, as detailed in the following:
+Course evaluation will be different depending on the non-compulsory participation in team-work assignment, as detailed in the following:

 Students participating in team-work assignments: